...

 Because the shrine was established when Michizane was still alive, it was named Ikimi.

-If you wonder why someone would build a temple for Michizane when he was still alive, it is a gesture of friendship.
+If you are wondering why someone would build a temple for Michizane while he was still alive, it is because it was considered a gesture of friendship.
 Sonobe was the territory of the Sugawara clan for generations.
 Michizane also had a residence there.
 Thus, he knew Sonobe’s governor, Takebe Genzō (武部源蔵), very well.
 The two were actually good old friends.
-So, when Genzō heard the bad news, he traveled to Tō-ji Temple to farewell Michizane.
+When Genzō heard the bad news, he traveled to Tō-ji Temple to farewell Michizane.
 Michizane entrusted his eighth son to Genzō for him to be raised secretly.
-So, Genzō made a Michizane wooden statue and built a temple to pray for Michizane’s safe return and to comfort his son.
+Because of this, Genzō created a wooden statue of Michizane and built a temple to pray for Michizane’s safe return and to comfort his son.

 Refer to our Dazaifu Tenmangū article to learn more about Michizane’s life story.